btucker/llm-dspy/README.md

 # LLM-DSPy Plugin

-This plugin adds support for using DSPy modules directly through LLM's command system.
-It allows you to leverage DSPy's powerful modules like ChainOfThought, ProgramOfThought, and others with a simple command interface.
+This plugin adds support for using [DSPy](https://dspy.ai/) modules directly through [llm](https://llm.datasette.io/en/stable/index.html)'s command system.
+It allows you to leverage DSPy's modules like ChainOfThought, ProgramOfThought, and others with a simple command interface.

 ## Installation